BrockDSL/Introduction-to-Text-Analysis-with-Voyant-Tools/README.md

 *	ScatterPlot: Visualization of how words cluster in a document.
 *	TermsRadio: Visualization that depicts the changes in the frequency of words in a document(s).
 *	TextualArc: Visualization of terms that include a weighted centroid of terms and an arc that follows terms in document order.
+*	Links: The collocation of terms in a corpus displayed in a network.

 ----
 ## Multiple Text Analysis